 Tack these biomarkers with routine bloodwork

 The only way to know whether or not these biomarkers are optimized is with a blood test.
-And while a yearly physical may capture some of the biomarkers listed here, it likely doesn’t account for them all .
-Blood biomarkers shift over time.
-So a few months of
+And while a yearly physical may capture some of the biomarkers listed here, it likely doesn’t account for them all.
+Blood biomarkers shift over time, so it's important to track your trends over time.

 Be sure to turn your push notifications on to receive InsideTracker ProTips, nuggets of evidence-based recommendations that are actionable based on your recent data.
 For example, your sleep duration may indicate that you need to alter caffeine intake, or your deep sleep may demonstrate the benefits of a supplement.
 Connecting your fitness tracker to InsideTracker can help you make sense of your data and take action.
 Want to refer back to a previous ProTip?
 You can view your previous InsideTracker ProTips in the notification center.